mshojaei77/Widgetopia/README.md

 **Q: How do I change settings?**
 A: Click the ⚙️ icon in the top-right corner of the new tab page.

+**Q: What permissions does Widgetopia need?**
+A: Widgetopia requires minimal permissions:
+- **Storage**: To save your widget settings and preferences
+- **History**: To display your most visited pages in the Browser History widget (optional - only if you enable this widget)

 ## Need Help?